rreusser/regl-operators/README.md

 // Copy mySrcTexture to the screen: copy({src: mySrcTexture})

+// Copy mySrcTexture to some FBO: copy({
+  src: mySrcTexture,
+  dest: myDestFBO
+})
 ```

 This behavior can be easily overridden by specifying a fragment shader: